tasnim-reza/ecstasy/README.md

 ## Design pattern

-## Problems
+## Typical system has couple of problems like

-1. addEventListener/removeEventListener
+1. addEventListener/removeEventListener - Solution could be
     Single event listener
-2. arbitrary javascript object change
-    Single state container
+2. arbitrary javascript object change - Can be managed by Single state container
-3. inefficiently dom manipulation
+3. inefficiently dom manipulation -
     Request us to manipulate your dom, don't need to touch yourself.
 4.